How is pure CBD made?

 1. Extraction and Validation of CBD Contents

-The first important notation to mention with purity is that CBD must be naturally extracted.
-It cannot be synthetically manufactured to look like CBD it must be extracted and perfected as pure CBD to be sold as CBD.
+The first important note to mention with purity is that CBD must be naturally extracted.
+It cannot be synthetically manufactured to look like CBD, it must be extracted as pure CBD to be sold as CBD.

 - Hemp arrives at the manufacturer & source is verified

 - Verify that the content of cannabidiol listed is the amount shown in the product through testing and verifying the amount in a batch total